 Don’t get me wrong, if you’re building a massive bridge then have a bloody good plan.
 The whole point of a plan is to communicate a list of loads of stuff to do, when there’s loads of people doing it and you should Prince II Project Management Gantt Chart, the arse out of it.
 Fortunately, most of life and work is not like that, and what’s more with my Architect hat on, most of the stuff that is like that, doesn’t actually work like that either.

 Anyway, a long time ago in theoretical maths class, I became besotted by the idea of Nested Systems.
 I think it was the ecological thingamajig that every living thing is made up of and produces, what it is made up of and produces.
 I think that’s what brain latched onto when she did this.
 So here it is, this is how we actually keep going – arguably from micro to macro and from moments to millennia – but I found it, in meso and in minutes and in some utterly amazing people, caring for each other and keeping going.

 Knowing how to use this strange little looping pattern, opens up all kinds of interesting ways of representing the world.
-The systemic model of Flow and the patient measure ANGEL also found on this blog, are just two examples and there are loads more.
+The systemic model of Flow, the Commissioning Method CAREMORE and the patient risk matrix ANGEL (all found on this blog) are just three examples and there are loads more.

 Finally, whether thinking about the loops or the swing, future is an important concept and arguably the whole reason for evolving a conscious brain in the first place; time traveling.
 To draw forward into the moment things from your past, in order to effortlessly launch yourself into the future, or at least imagine what the next few moments may be like.
 And may, in this sense, is probably the most difficult concept in the whole universe, to get your head around and that’s in a blog entitled: Spacetime Traversing Existential Liminal Swing.